Helen Skelton and Jules Hudson to star alongside Yorkshire celebrities in new Channel 5 show

-Harvest on the Farm Channel 5: Helen Skelton and Jules Hudson to join Cannon Hall Farm brothers Rob and Dave Nicholson on new farming and agriculture TV show featuring special Yorkshire guests Dr Amir Khan, Our Yorkshire Farm’s Reuben Owen and TV chef Tim Bilton
+Harvest on the Farm Channel 5: Helen Skelton and Jules Hudson to join Cannon Hall Farm brothers Rob and Dave Nicholson on new farming and agriculture TV show featuring Yorkshire guests including Our Yorkshire Farm’s Reuben Owen and TV chef Tim Bilton

 Helen Skelton and Jules Hudson will be filming live from Barleylands Farm in Essex next week on their new show Harvest on the Farm where they will mix with British farmers as they bring in the harvest that will keep the country fed this year.